towersvault/shinpokered/README.md

 **Note: Changelogs may contain spoilers**
 [View the Consolidated Changelog Document from 1.23 to 1.24.0](/patches_and_info/changelog_from_v1.23.md)

+v1.24.3
+- Failure to teach a temp field move will now prompt the player to abandon learning it
+- The bush that blocks route 9 has been replaced by a blocking event
+- Disable and static damage moves will not crit or show super/not very effectiveness
+- Fixed an issue with NPCs overlapping menu and text boxes
+- Adjusted the parity of in-game trades across versions
+- Option menu graphics tweak
+- Toggling the gamma shader in the extra options menu now automatically updates the palette
+- Moved NPC in celadon prize house two spaces to the right
+- Optimized the GBC smooth fading a little bit

 v1.24.2
 - Fixed a text bug on multi-hit moves